AMD announces new embedded chips as PC business shrinks

-* Intermolecular - on March 29, 2017, commenced a workforce reduction plan of approximately 29 employees, or approximately 20% of company's workforce

-SAN FRANCISCO, Sept 9 Advanced Micro Devices Inc , targeting new markets as personal computer sales decline, unveiled chips designed to run slot machines, factory robots, airport signs, medical equipment and other devices.
+SAN FRANCISCO Advanced Micro Devices Inc AMD.N, targeting new markets as personal computer sales decline, unveiled chips designed to run slot machines, factory robots, airport signs, medical equipment and other devices.

 One of Silicon Valley's oldest chipmakers, AMD has been losing money as consumers increasingly favor tablets over laptops and desktops.